wp-plugins/akw-store-locator/readme.txt

 * Add custom text to stores.
 * Add multiple stores at a time by uploading a CSV file.
 * Display the plugin in a page by using a short code.
+* Current Location detection.
+* Users can search for stores by store name.
 * Users can search for stores by street, city, postal code, province or country.
 * Users can select the radius of the search in km or miles.
-* Displays store address, phone numbers, distance to store, custom text and preferred store from seach area.
+* Displays store address, phone numbers, distance to store, custom text and preferred store from search area.
 * Can use Google Maps Api key in the plugin.
-* Distance options in kilometers or miles.
+* Distance options in kilometres or miles.

 = Coming soon =
 * Plugin style customization.
 * More store details.
-* Current location detection.

 == Installation ==